Discover more from DarthCoin’s Bitcoin Guides

 So I suggest to start using Phoenix with a big channel, like 1-3-5M sats.
 Your commit fees will be insignificant comparing with the size of the channel and will not affect you too much.
 Also instead of paying 4 times (or whatever many times you deposit small amounts) min 3000 sats fees, you will pay only once.

 If you start spending from that channel, do not spend it all, because Phoenix will close it.
-If you leave some sats in the channel and make another refill from another LN wallet / source, but no more than the size of the channel, the sats will fit into that already open channel and will not be opening a new one.
-So no more 3000 sats fee.
+If you leave some sats in the channel and make another refill from another LN wallet / source, with an amount bigger than you channel capacity, Phoenix will resize the channel and you will pay an extra fee.
+If you receive less than channel capacity, will be no fees involved.

 For each payment you are doing, this wallet is using quite high fees, compared with other nodes.
 Yes, somehow they have to cover their expenses and support the dev team.
 Nothing is for free in this world.